 Will I get hurt?

 TaeKwon-Do is a contact sport/art, so of course we cannot guarantee that you will never be hurt.
 However, accidents rarely happen and even then are rarely serious (you can expect the occasional bruise!).
 Our semi-contact free sparring is always done wearing protective equipment; head guard, gloves, foot protectors, shin guards, groin guards and gum shields.
-Before you can take part in any of the contact aspect of TaeKwon-Do you will need to have joined our association, the TAGB, which will cover you for insurance purposes also.
+Before you can take part in any of the contact aspect of TaeKwon-Do you will need to have joined our club and governing body, the ITC, which will cover you for insurance purposes also.

 What clothing do I need?

 Initially, a t-shirt and tracksuit bottoms is fine.
 Please ensure that the trousers you (or your child) wear are not so long that they come down under the soles of your feet as this can cause you to slip over.
 We train in bare feet, and one of our traditions and also for safety, we remove any jewellery before training.
 Once you decide to stay, training suits (called doboks) are available to buy from us.
 These cost £36 – £38 each depending on the size.